 3. Recognition of Current Competency (RCC) pathway

 This pathway is for applicants who have completed relevant training or have extensive work experience in their nominated occupation.
-Applicants must provide evidence of their training or work experience, as well as demonstrate their current competency through an assessment of their skills and knowledge.
+Applicants must provide evidence of their training or work experience and demonstrate their current competency through an assessment of their skills and knowledge.

 4. Job Ready Program (JRP) pathway